 The team will estimate ex post gross impacts by reviewing program-tracking data and confirming correct application of the Illinois Statewide TRM V3.0.
-For ex post net impacts, we plan to apply the NTGR from PY5 and PY6 evaluations to calculate PY7 net impacts.
-Table 2-17 shows the NTGR for PY7 by component.
+For ex post net impacts, we plan to apply the NTGR from PY5 and PY6 evaluations to calculate PY7 net impacts as specified in the evaluation team's PY7 recommendations to the SAG.
+Table 2-19 shows the NTGR for PY7 by component.